bishopZ/Frame.js/api.md

 Functions added with Frame.later run after the "soon" queue is empty.
 This is used to queue up less important tasks that only need run after the main functionality has been established.
 For instance, Frame() functions might build an HTML page, while Frame.later() would preload images that might appear based on user interaction.

-# Frame.bump( [arguments] ), Frame.double( [arguments] )
+# Frame.bump( [arguments] )

-Basically, Frame.double adds the function to the end of the soon queue twice, but still before the later queue.
-It's really only useful in nested Frame sequences.
+Basically, Frame.bump adds the function to the end of the soon queue twice, but still before the later queue.
+It becomes useful in complex nested Frame sequences.

 # Frame.queue()